capoony/ECMSD/README.md

 - \( H_{max} \) is the maximum possible entropy for the given number of categories
 - If \( H_{max} \) is zero, RMUS is set to zero to avoid division by zero errors.

-RMUS values range from 0 to 1, where 1 indicates perfect uniformity across all categories.
-This metric is particularly useful for assessing if the mapping of reads is an artifact, as it provides a quantitative measure of how evenly reads are distributed across different taxonomic groups.
-We assume that only a high RMUS value indicates that the original reads are likely fro m a mitochondrial genome, while low RMUS values may suggest mapping artifacts or numts.
+RMUS values range from 0 to 1, where 1 indicates perfect uniformity of reads across all categories (i.e. genomic bins).
+This metric is particularly useful for assessing if the mapping of reads is an artifact (mapping only to a single specific region), as it provides a quantitative measure of how evenly reads are distributed across the reference genomes.
+We assume that only a high RMUS value indicates that the original reads are likely from a specific mitochondrial genome, while low RMUS values may suggest mapping artifacts or numts.
 It helps in identifying potential contamination or uneven coverage that may affect downstream analyses.
-RMUS is calculated for each taxonomic category, allowing for detailed insights into the distribution of reads across different mitochondrial genomes.
-It is calculated during the taxonomic assignment step and is included in the output summary file for easy interpretation.
+RMUS is calculated for each taxonomic category during the taxonomic assignment step and is included in the output summary file for easy interpretation.

 ### Bin Size